melsagh/AlviaOrange/README.md

 jupyter notebook notebooks/example.ipynb
 ```

+Additional notebooks demonstrating every feature with Plotly visualizations can
+be found in the `notebooks/` directory.
+There is one notebook for each public
+function so you can run them individually and explore the outputs
+interactively.

 ## Node.js/TypeScript integration

 Developers can interface with the Python tools using a CLI script or by exposing an